4 Loyalty Marketing Strategies to Keep Your Customers Happier, Longer

 Lastly, Sephora customers can enjoy free makeup classes where they can learn new skills and meet new people.
 This helps customers feel that they are getting something valuable in return for their support.

 The key to an effective loyalty program is making your customers feel super special when they buy from you.
 Whether it’s birthday deals, exclusive promos, or free classes, make it your focus to let your customers feel like they have earned something truly special with your brand.
+This will keep them connected to you and help keep churn rate low.

 4. Encourage loyal customers to spread the love with referral programs